Ridhwana/articles/structs.md

 ## What si an OpenStruct

-If you need just a once off object then you should create an OenStruct. ]]
+If you need just a once off object then you should create an OpenStruct. ]]

 An Openstruct can be much slower than a Hash , as there is more overhead in the setting of these properties when it craetes objects.
 YOu can look at this study here that measures the speed.
 [Insert link here]